 F. Trigger Locks

-A trigger lock keeps the sander running without requiring a finger pulling the On button.
-This helps reduce strain on your hand during long periods of sanding.
+A trigger lock keeps the sander running without requiring a finger to pull the On button.
+This helps reduce strain on your hand during long periods of standing.
 Plus, a trigger lock increases sanding flexibility by letting you hold the sander in a variety of positions.

 Trigger locks are best for experienced users and low-to-medium powered sanders.
-You don’t want a situation where you lose control of a high-powered sander which doesn’t have automatic shutdown.
+You don’t want a situation where you lose control of a high-powered sander that doesn’t have an automatic shutdown.
 But, as long you’re careful, a trigger lock can be a helpful convenience.

 G. Price and Budget